 PLKI will not tolerate bribery of any kind.
 Bribery is illegal whether you are a United States citizen or not, and whether your activity happens in the U.S. or elsewhere.
 As a company doing business abroad, PLKI is also subject to the FCPA (Foreign Corrupt Practices Act), which is designed to prevent the bribery of foreign officials by U.S. citizens and companies, to improve record-keeping and internal accounting controls in order to detect illegal payments, and to maintain public confidence in the integrity of the American business system.

 - Any action that could be considered an improper or illegal payment or bribe of any official or private individual either in the United States or abroad is strictly prohibited, including, but not limited to, those activities covered by the Foreign Corrupt Practices Act.

-- AFC maintains complete and accurate records of all transactions.
+- PLKI maintains complete and accurate records of all transactions.

 As a result:

 PLKI employees and agents are prohibited from offering or giving anything of value to any foreign officials to:

 - cause them to influence the foreign government, in order to obtain or retain business.